 Almost a month earlier, on May 20, 1940, a group of thirty prisoners - German criminals (the so-called Berufsverbrecher - BV) had been serving their sentences in KL Sachsenhausen.
 They were given numbers from 1 to 30, all of them served as function prisoners.
 "Tarnów people" - as the people from the first mass transport were called, were given numbers: from 31 to 758.
 The lowest, "prisoner" number, 31, was given to Stanisław Ryniak, a student of Jarosław construction school.
 "I have wondered many times how it happened that I was given number 31, the first number of a Polish political prisoner.
 Perhaps my name was first on the transport list, or maybe it was just a coincidence," he recalled after the war.

 Ryniak was fifteen at the time, he came from Sanok.
 The Germans arrested him during a raid on young conspirators in Jarosław.

 Many young, healthy men were brought to the camp in the first transport.
 They came mainly from the southern part of occupied Poland.
 Some of them were detained on the borders of the General Government during attempts to escape and get to France, where the Polish Armed Forces were being created.
 The organizers of the escapes were also sent to KL Auschwitz along with the refugees.
 Activists of political, underground and social organizations also became prisoners.
 Some of them were arrested during the AB campaign, i.e. the Extraordinary Operation of Pacification carried out by the Germans in the General Government in 1940.
 Representatives of the intelligentsia, but also priests and a small group of Jews were among them.
-Of the 728 prisoners from the first transport to KL Auschwitz, 239 people survived.
+Of the 728 prisoners from the first transport to KL Auschwitz, about 300 people survived.
 Some of them were released after several months in the camp, while others lived there for over four years, becoming functional or special prisoners over time.